anualabi4767/SE-assignment2/README.md

 2. Make sure Python is installed: on your Terminal enter: python --version
 3. Run the script:
    on your terminal enter:
+   bash
    python hello.py

  ## Usage Examples
  When you run the script, you should see output like: